How to Survive Memorial Day Weekend in Miami

 Price Gouging

 This usually happens with any holiday.
 MDW is no different.
 The same party that will be thrown by your favorite rapper that would typically start at $25 per entry will now be at least $50.
-Also, hotel prices will be a lot higher than normal.
+Also, hotel prices will be a lot higher than usual.
 A room that usually costs $140 per night may be more than double that price.
 The rooms cost higher the closer you get to the South Beach area.

 Parking